LaPreprint/typst/example/main.typ

+// Update this import to where you put the `lapreprint.typ` file
-#import "lapreprint.typ": template
+#import "../lapreprint.typ": template

 #show: template.with(
   title: "Pixels and their Neighbours",
   subtitle: "A Tutorial on Finite Volume",
   short-title: "Finite Volume Tutorial",
   venue: [ar#text(fill: red.darken(20%))[X]iv],
+  // This is relative to the template file
-  logo: "logo.png",
+  logo: "example/files/logo.png",
   doi: "10.1190/tle35080703.1",
+  // You can make all dates optional, however, `date` is by default `datetime.today()`
+  date: datetime(year: 2023, month: 08, day: 21),
   date-submitted: datetime(year: 2022, month: 12, day: 10),
-  date-accepted: datetime(year: 2023, month: 12, day: 10),
+  date-accepted: datetime(year: 2023, month: 01, day: 10),
   theme: red.darken(50%),
   authors: (
     (